The case of unawareness Vs. understanding

 In my experience economics is never correct, not because of the concept itself as a rational decision-making tool, but because it tends to be shortsighted.

-In my case, due to my backgrounds in well cementing, I like the notion of learning from our own performance, that beautiful concept of the DEE cycle, Design – Execute – Evaluate.
+In my case, due to my background in well cementing, I like the notion of learning from our own performance, that beautiful concept of the DEE cycle, Design – Execute – Evaluate.
 And It goes beyond, reaching the true meaning of a Cementing Expert… what is that exactly?
 A person who knows the basics and deploys existing “best practices” repeatedly?
 Or a person able to scientifically understand situations and develop the practices that essentially leads to success?
 You know my answer… and anytime I have done this way, success becomes part of the organization as a collective achievement.

 In many occasions supporting customers, I have said: “My actual job is to become obsolete” in an organization, and my ultimate goal is to develop and transfer knowledge.
 In simpler words, the wells are what they are, but success starts at the surface with ALL the people involved.